rhMorey/rhMorey/README.md

 ## Hi, :)

 All my repo is in private mode.
-If you want to contact me, here my discord : Morey#7777 and here my email address : orantarine@gmail.com (NOT MY PRO MAIL)
+If you want to contact me, here my discord : "moreyy" and here my email address : orantarine@gmail.com (NOT MY PRO MAIL)